 is an independent non-profit member supported organization promoting

-the highest quality of music reproduction and home theater, plus high standards
+the highest quality of music reproduction and home theater,

-BAS attempts to speak to the worldwide community of audio and video
+the BAS attempts to speak to the worldwide community of audio

-included prominent engineers, designers, researchers,
+47 (!) years have included prominent engineers, designers, researchers,

 editors and reviewers, musicians and critics, broadcasters and

 Society), SMPTE (Society of Motion Picture and Television Engineers),